 Prior to her election to serve the 14th Essex District, Diana worked for multiple non-profit, community based organizations and was a small business owner.
 She worked as a legislative aide in the House of Representatives before accepting a position as chief-of-staff to Edward A. Kelly, president of the Professional Fire Fighters of Massachusetts (PFFM).
 Her experiences in both the private and public sectors inspired her to give back to her community through public service and led Diana to her current position as State Representative for the 14th Essex District.

-During her second term in office, Diana:
+During her third term in office, Diana has:

 – Filed legislation to establish a task force on protecting elderly and disabled persons residing in public housing